B.A. (Honours) in Arts & Humanities

 • Economic & Social Analysis (E)

-• Political Philosophy 2 (M)
+• Political Philosophy 2: Enlightenment to Communitarianism (M)

 • Research Methods for Political & Social Sciences (M)

-• Religion, Conflict & Peace (E)
+• Religions, Conflict & Peace (E)

 • Year 3